chriswebb09/chriswebb09.github.io/_posts/2017-04-06-serving-ourselves.md

 ### URLs!

-Inside of this block, we can create a switch statement that switches on the URL used to access it.
-This allows you to simulate something that pagination from the network.
+Inside of this block we need to traverse a switch statement that does something depending on the URL that was used to access the server.
+This switch statement can help with simulating pagination or different response type.
 If there is no error, we can return our data in our response.end call.

 {% highlight js linenos %}
   switch(url.parse(request.url).pathname) {